John Hoskins Stone

 John Hoskins Stone (July 17, 1749 – October 5, 1804) was an American planter, soldier, and politician from Charles County, Maryland.
 During the Revolutionary War he led the 1st Maryland Regiment of the Continental Army.
 After the war he served in the state legislature and was the seventh Governor from 1794 to 1797.

 Personal life

 John was born at his father's plantation of Poynton Manor in Charles County.
 His family had been prominent since early colonial days when William Stone had served as governor a hundred years before his birth.
 His parents were David and Elizabeth (Jenifer) Stone.
 His elder brothers included Thomas (who signed the Declaration of Independence) and Michael (who represented Maryland in the U.S. Congress).
+The Jenifer family was of Swedish origin.

 John had been baptized in the Anglican Church.
 After the split caused by the revolution he was an active Episcopalian.
 He married Anne Couden in February 1781, and the couple would have six children, five of whom lived to adulthood: Couden, Anne, Elizabeth, Robert Couden, and Thomas.